software-mansion-labs/expo-horizon/expo-horizon-location/README.md

 ## Prerequisites

 - Expo SDK 54 or later (`expo` package version 54.0.13+)
-- `expo-horizon-core` package installed.
+- (Recommended) `expo-horizon-core` package installed.
 See [expo-horizon-core](../expo-horizon-core/README.md) for more details

 ## Usage

-1. Install the `expo-horizon-core` package:
+1. (Recommended) Install and configure the `expo-horizon-core` package:

 ```bash
 npx expo install expo-horizon-core
 ```

+For detailed setup steps and configuration options, refer to the [`expo-horizon-core` documentation](../expo-horizon-core/README.md).

 2. Install the package: